EricGut/EricGut/README.md

 ### Hi there, I'm Eric 👋

-## I'm a Web Developer
+## I'm a FrontEnd Developer

-- 🔭 I’m currently working on personal projects!
+- 👨‍💻 I’m currently working on personal projects!
-- 🌱 I'm learning everything
+- 👨‍🎓 I'm learning everything 24/7😀
 - 👯 I’m looking to collaborate

 ### Connect with me: